Ginette Reno

-Ginette Reno OC CQ (born Ginette Raynault; 28 April 1946) is a Canadian author, composer, singer, and actress.
+Ginette Reno OC CQ (born Ginette Raynault; 28 April 1946) is a Canadian singer, songwriter and actress.
 She has received nominations for the Genie and Gemini Awards and is a multi-recipient of the Juno Award.
 She is a gold and platinum selling Canadian musician.

 Early life

 Reno was born Ginette Raynault in Montreal, Quebec, Canada, she began singing in 1960 and won the talent contest "Les Découvertes de Jean Simon" (Jean Simon's Discoveries).
 With this success, three clubs in Montreal (Café Caprice, le Café de l'Est and the Café Provincial) offered Reno her first professional contract.
 Simon suggested she adopt the stage name Reno—a phonetic spelling of her real last name (as pronounced in Canadian French).

 Career

 Music

 Reno is a gold and platinum selling Canadian artist.
 She has recorded in both English and French.
 Her biggest hit in English was her 1970 song "Beautiful Second Hand Man".
 It reached No. 8 on the RPM singles chart.
 The song was from her third album Beautiful Second Hand Man released in 1971 on Parrot Records.
 The song was re-released on the French record label Melon-Miel on a two disc compilation Vocally Yours Vol. 7 & 8 in 2004.
 Among her recordings is a Lynsey de Paul song "Dans la vie tout s'arrange" (Storm in a Teacup) with French lyrics provided by Marcel Stellman.
 She mostly performs in Quebec.
 During her four-decade career, she has recorded approximately 60 albums.
+Between 1969 and 1974 she had 9 songs in the RPM Top 100.

 In March 2019, she was one of 11 singers from Quebec, alongside Céline Dion, Diane Dufresne, Isabelle Boulay, Luce Dufault, Louise Forestier, Laurence Jalbert, Catherine Major, Ariane Moffatt, Marie Denise Pelletier and Marie-Élaine Thibert, who participated in a supergroup recording of Renée Claude's 1971 single "Tu trouveras la paix" after Claude's diagnosis with Alzheimer's disease was announced.